danman01/ruby-enumerables/README.md

 Start working with a partner and create and play a few rounds of the popular card game, "High Card!"

 You will:
- - On one users' Git account, fork and clone the project.
+ - On one users' GitHub account, fork and clone the project.
 There will be one submission per pair.
 Ensure you both have read / write access to the repo.
  - use Ruby enumerable methods to create the game
  - create an algorithm to determine which of two cards, if either, is "greater" than the other.
  - accept input from the command line that your program uses